Create A Noisy Classroom You Can Be Proud Of

 Set the Stage

 So how do you set the stage for this engagement to take place?
-It can start with a rich performance task and our Problem-Solving Procedure.
-As students follow the Exemplars Problem Solving Procedure, let them share their ideas, strategies, and questions with their classmates.
+It can start with a rich performance task and our Problem-Solving Process.
+As students follow the Exemplars Problem Solving Process, let them share their ideas, strategies, and questions with their classmates.
 Invite them to come forward and share their solutions and strategies with the whole class.
 You might even ask a student to share their strategy before anyone has even completed the problem.
 These exercises help to broaden the mindsets of the entire class towards finding innovative possibilities for solving a problem.

 And that’s the change in mindset that can spark their love of math.
 Algorithms, formulas, and other efficiencies will develop over time as students practice complex tasks and deepen their understanding.